 The embedded SIM cards are the future of cellular communication and will replace the old plastic SIM cards.
-In this article, we tell you how they work and the main carriers offering eSIM: AT&T, T-Mobile eSIM, Vodafone, Orange, and more.
+In this article, we describe how they work and the main carriers offering eSIMs: AT&T USA, T-Mobile eSIM, Vodafone, Orange, and more.

 What is eSIM or Embedded SIM?

-The integrated chip on an eSIM-compatible phone is smaller than a nanoSIM and allows up to 20 “eSIM profiles” to be stored, with their 20 different phone numbers and data plans.
+The embedded chip on an eSIM-compatible phone is smaller than a nanoSIM and allows up to 20 “eSIM profiles” to be stored, with their 20 different phone numbers and data plans.

-The eSIMs can be found in various devices both wearable and for home appliances, cars or other gadgets that stay connected to the Internet at all times.
+The eSIMs can be found in various wearable devices for home appliances, cars, or other gadgets that stay connected to the Internet at all times.

 How do you set up an eSIM?